EdLab: Rhizr

+EdLab Seminar

+EdLab hosts seminars at the EdLab space on the 5th Floor of the Gottesman Libraries at Teachers College (almost) every Wednesday.

 Teachers College Record

-From 2004 - 2019, EdLab was the publisher of the Teachers College Record, a journal of research, analysis, and commentary in the field of education which has been published continuously since 1900 by Teachers College.
+EdLab is the publisher of the Teachers College Record, a journal of research, analysis, and commentary in the field of education which has been published continuously since 1900 by Teachers College.

 Research

-Postdoctoral research scientists at Edlab drew on their prior professional experience to invent, manage, and assess a range of new functions and services as part of the overall research program designed to create a rich environment for self-directed and social learning in the library and beyond.
+Postdoctoral research scientists at Edlab draw on their prior professional experience to invent, manage, and assess a range of new functions and services as part of the overall research program designed to create a rich environment for self-directed and social learning in the library and beyond.